open-telemetry/opentelemetry-js/README.md

 | [@opentelemetry/web][otel-web] | This module provides automated instrumentation and tracing for Web applications.
 It is intended for use in the browser only. |
 | [@opentelemetry/base][otel-base] | This package provides base code for the SDK packages (tracing and metrics). |

-### Exporters
+### Compatible Exporters

 OpenTelemetry is vendor-agnostic and can upload data to any backend with various exporter implementations.
 Even though, OpenTelemetry provides support for many backends, vendors/users can also implement their own exporters for proprietary and unofficially supported backends.
-Currently, OpenTelemetry supports:

-#### Trace Exporters
-- [@opentelemetry/exporter-jaeger][otel-exporter-jaeger]
-- [@opentelemetry/exporter-zipkin][otel-exporter-zipkin]
-- [@opentelemetry/exporter-collector][otel-exporter-collector]

-#### Metric Exporters
-- [@opentelemetry/exporter-prometheus][otel-exporter-prometheus]
+See the [OpenTelemetry registry](https://opentelemetry.io/registry/?s=node.js) for a list of exporters available.

 ### Plugins